By Austin Perry

-Reducing cortisol levels is vital into restoring your body to a healthy state both physically and mentally.
-When cortisol levels become too high for a long period of time, your body begins to react in a negative way which includes; softened body composition, weight gain, disrupted sleep patterns, impact of mood sensitivity and much more.
+Reducing cortisol levels is vital to restoring your body to a healthy state both physically and mentally.
+When cortisol levels become too high for a long period of time, your body begins to react in a negative way which includes; softened body composition, weight gain, disrupted sleep patterns, the impact of mood sensitivity, and much more.

 Naturally lowering cortisol levels can be achieved through many different routes and methods on your own.

 One of these methods is the introduction of the adaptogen, Ashwagandha.
 This specific adaptogen has gained plenty of positive notoriety throughout the past few years by its benefits of reducing stress, improving anxiety and assisting with mood elevation.

 Nutrex Research Vitadapt contains the scientific compound KSM-66® Ashwagandha at the clinical dose to help add in stress relief to its already solid multivitamin formula for everyday use.

 By adding an adaptogen such as Ashwagandha at a proper dosage, you can expect to see a reduction in overall stress and anxiety levels in both adults and children.

 Lipo-6 Dynamix is another great option if you’re also feeling deprived on sleep as it contains both an energy/nootropic blend to help boost your overall energy levels, increase mental focus, and enhance improvements to your mood.